stevenjj/valkyrie_wholebody_msgs_tests/Conversion_Notes.md

 	PelvisHeightTrajectoryMessage
 		- Status: Good.
 	FootLoadBearingMessage
-		- Status: Acceptable.
+		- Status: Good.
+Works as intended.
 Left Foot can be loaded again once it is lifted up.
 But, it cannot be unloaded while being loaded and in contact with the ground

 TO DO: